Data Sync

 DROP PIPE <PipeId>

-Deleting a task does not require you to stop synchronising the task first.
+Deleting a task does not require stopping the synchronization task first.

 View all tasks: